 Many of the handrails in our installations are secured using a mechanical fixing; a screw into the handrail often through the opposite side of the newel post.
 This is covered using a visible pellet made from the corresponding timber and finished using the same lacquer.
 There may be some variation in the tone and grain of the pellet which may make the pellet more or less obvious.
 Again we make no secret of this process and photographs which show these visible pellets can be seen on page 2 and 7 of brochure and throughout our website (Images 13, 16, 60 & 90 are good examples of this).

 Abbott-Wade use two styles of newel posts.
-Our preferred newel post is our precision mitred oak newel with 4 perfect face (read more here), with a solid oak core which not only looks better that alternative posts but is also more environmentally sustainable.
+Our preferred newel post is our precision mitred oak newel with 4 perfect faces (read more here), with a solid oak core which not only looks better that alternative posts but is also more environmentally sustainable.
 Our customers also have the option of a laminated newel comprising two or more pieces of laminated oak as used our competitors but which may feature a visible join as seen in our gallery on p42 & p77.

 Joins in cladding (see gallery image 20) may be visible in some staircase renovations where string lengths are longer than 2700mm.
 This is due to a maximum board lengths being restricted to 3000mm.